Thekkady

 Periyar Tiger Trail – adventure trekking & camping

-The programme is unique in being conducted by a team of poachers who turned protectors of the forests.
+The program is unique in being conducted by a team of poachers who turned protectors of the forests.
 The team members are hardy and dependable with an intimate knowledge of the forest terrain.
-The programmes are 1 night/2 days and 2 nights/3 days.
+The programs are 1 night/2 days and 2 nights/3 days.
 The first day’s trek starts at 9 am and ends by noon in the second or third day.
-The team consists of a maximum of 5 visitors, 5 guides and 2 forest officials.
-Normally 20 to 35 kms. of trekking distance will be covered, depending on the route chosen.
+The team consists of a maximum of 5 visitors, 5 guides, and 2 forest officials.
+Normally 20 to 35 km. of trekking distance will be covered, depending on the route chosen.

 Preconditions for joining the tiger trail